M0412/Data-Modeling-Engineering-Analaysis/README.md

 ![Alt text](images/ERD.png)

 ## 2- Data Engineering
-I created table schemas for each of the six CSV files, specified primary keys, foreign keys, and other contraints for each table.
+Using PostgreSql, I created table schemas for each of the six CSV files, specified primary keys, foreign keys, and other contraints for each table.
 Finally, i imported each CSV file into its corresponding SQL table.

 ## 3- Data Analysis
-In data analysis, the following was done:
+In data analysis, the following was done using sql queries:
  - A list of the employee number, last name, first name, sex, and salary of each employee.
  - A list of the first name, last name, and hire date for the employees who were hired in 1986.
  - A list of the manager of each department along with their department number, department name, employee number, last name, and first name.